jimmieego/reading-notes/JavaScript Notes.md

 - `createElement()`
 - `createTextNode()`

+Before adding a new element, it needs to be created. `document` acts as a factory for new elements:
+- `document.createElement` used to create elements. ``
+- `document.createTextNode` used to create text nodes.

 ## Event
+- Event target is the originator of the event, not necessarily the element the handler was added to.
+- Element the handler was added to is referred to as the "current target" by the W3C
+  - Acessible via `e.currentTarget` or `this`
 - Using HTML event handlers is bad practice.
 For example, do not use `<a onclick="hide()">`.
 It is better to separate JavaScript from the HTML.
 - Traditional DOM event handlers: `element.onevent = functionName;` You can only attach one function to each event handler.
 The event name is preceded by the word “on”.
 - Event listeners: `element.addEventListener('event', functionName, [,Boolean]);` The Boolean indicates event capturing phase or bubbling phase, and is usually set to false.
 The event name is not preceded by the word “on”.
 There is a function called removeEventListener() which removes the event listener from the specified element.